hotwax/oms-documentation/hotwax/API authentication/API authentication.md

-# API authentication
+# API Authentication Overview

-## Overview

-Verfies the identity of the user.
-To make transactions on HotWax’s platform secure, all apps connecting with HotWax API need authentication when making API requests.
+To ensure secure transactions on HotWax's platform, all applications connecting with the HotWax API require authentication when making API requests.
+The primary method of authentication employed is **Bearer token authentication**.

-## Authentication Method Used
+## Bearer Token Authentication

-### Bearer token authentication

 Bearer token authentication utilizes security tokens.
 After a successful login request, the server generates a secret string known as a bearer token.
 When making requests for protected resources, the user must include the token in the authorization header.